Marriage in the United States: Intersection of immigration law and family law

 Immigrants who use the reason of family ties to gain entry into the United States are required to document financial arrangements.
-The sponsor of a related immigrant must guarantee financial support to the family.
+The sponsor of a related immigrant must guarantee financial support to the immigrant.
 These guarantees form a contract between a sponsor and the federal government.
 It requires the sponsor to support the immigrant relative at a level equivalent to 125% of the poverty line for his or her household size.
 A beneficiary of the contract, the immigrant, or the Federal Government may sue for the promised support in the event the sponsor does not fulfill the obligations of the contract.
 The sponsor is also liable for the prevailing party's legal expenses.

 Divorce does not end the sponsor's obligation to provide the support deemed by the contract.
-The only ways to terminate the obligation are the immigrant spouse becomes a U.S. citizen, the immigrant spouse has worked forty Social Security Act eligible quarters (10 years), the immigrant spouse is no longer considered a permanent alien and has left the U.S., the immigrant spouse obtained an ability to adjust their status, or the immigrant spouse dies.
-A sponsor's death also cuts off the obligation, but not in regards to any support the sponsor already owes which will be paid but the sponsor's estate.
+The obligation terminates only when the immigrant spouse becomes a U.S. citizen, the immigrant spouse has worked forty Social Security Act eligible quarters (10 years), the immigrant spouse ceases to be a lawful permanent resident and has left the U.S., the immigrant spouse obtained an ability to adjust their status through another method, or the immigrant spouse dies.
+A sponsor's death also cuts off the obligation, but not in regards to any support the sponsor already owes which will be paid by the sponsor's estate.

 Mail-order bride and immigration fraud

 A mail-order bride is a foreign woman who contacts American men and immigrates for the purpose of marriage.

 Initially, it was conducted through mailed catalogs, but now, more often, on the internet.
 Prospective brides are typically from developing nations such as South/Southeast Asia, the Philippines, Thailand, Sri Lanka, India, Macao, Hong Kong, and China.
 Brides from Eastern European countries have been in demand.
 The mail-order bride phenomenon can be traced as far back as the 1700s and 1800s.
 This was due to the immigration of European colonizers who were in far away areas and wanted brides from their homeland.

 First world governments have speculated that some foreign women marry men in their country as an easy immigration route, staying married long enough to secure permanent citizenship, and then divorcing their husbands.
 Whether the brides choose to remain married or not, they could still sponsor the rest of their families to immigrate.
 Precautions have been taken by several countries such as the United States, Great Britain, and Australia.
 They have fought the proliferation of the mail-order bride industry through amending immigration laws.
 The United States addressed the mail-order bride system by passing the Immigration Marriage Fraud Amendment of 1986.
-Great Britain and Australia have experienced similar immgiration and are trying to deal with the issue.
+Great Britain and Australia have experienced similar immigration and are trying to deal with the issue.